Applying for a Grant? Follow These Steps

 Step 3 — Submit an Application

 If an inquiry aligns with one of the Foundation’s priority areas and fills a local need, an organization will be encouraged to submit a full application.
-The Foundation will begin accepting applications for 2019 grants on Nov.
-1, 2018, with the deadline being Dec.
-23, 2018.
+The Foundation will accept applications for 2021 grants starting Nov.
+1, 2020 and ending Dec.
+23, 2020.
 Applications and materials must be submitted electronically to Mark Weber by e-mail at [email protected].